Korachof/sql-3d-model-tracker/README.md

 ### 2. Execute the Deployment Script

-Once the deployment script has been generated, you can run it to create the database.
+Once the deployment script has been generated, you can run it to create the database:

 Ensure you have an instance of SQL Server (2012 or newer) running.
 You can find instructions for installing the newest version [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).